omidrobotic/AI-Linux-Windows/README.md

 #define DIVISION 2	                 // 1: A  2: B  3: OmidReal
 ```
 ### Run Project
 Make sure you are running the simulator (Grsim or ER-force) or vision.
-Then run the bash file in `omid/ai/` directory.
+Then run the bash file in `omid/` directory.
 Enter `y` for Grsim and `n` for ER-force.
 ```
 ./auto.sh
 ```
-Then go to `omid/ai/build` and build the project using this command.
+Then go to `omid/build` and build the project using this command.
 ```
+cd build
 make
 ```
 Finaly, run `omid` file inside `omid/ai/build` using the command bellow.